LeoLuxo/place-viewer/README.md

 #### On first run:

-First time you run the program, it will pre-generate an image cache from the full data.
+First time you run the program, it will unzip *full_data.zip*, and pre-generate an image cache from the full data.
 This process can take a couple of minutes.

 If you ever wish to regenerate the cache, use the *gen* arg.
 (This will fully delete the old cache)
 ```console